 1. SFP+ DAC

-Multimode 850nm transceivers - like our SFP+ SR (P.8596.02) - are typically used for short distances um to 300m at 10G data-rates.
-In comparison to Cat6a cabling multimode is quite expensive.
-And not every technician has knowledge regarding optical communication.
-So the operational costs might increase.
+Multimode 850nm transceivers, like our SFP+ SR (P.8596.02), are typically used for short distances of up to 300m in length, at 10G data-rates.
+In comparison to Cat 6A cabling, multimode is quite expensive.
+Also, since not every technician has knowledge regarding optical communication, the operational costs might increase.

 3. 10GBase-T RJ-45 Ports

 10GBase-T ports became more popular while it was possible to cut down the power consumption for these ports.
-But using only fixed ports resulty in less flexibility.
+However, using only fixed ports resulted in less flexibility.
 For optical transceiver ports there are different optics which lets you decide the application or link length.
-In addition fixed unused ports are not shut-down in contrast they are consuming at much power as a used port.

 - Backwards-compatible to 100/1000Base-T